Zinacantán: History

 In pre-Columbian times before the conquerors' arrival, Zinacantán already had strong links with the Aztecs in the Central Zone of Mexico.
 Zinacantecans exchanged their products (especially salt, but by the 19th century also cacao, tobacco, and coffee) with Aztec traders.

 The first missionaries who came to evangelize the native inhabitants in Zinacantán were the Dominican Friars.
 They settled in Zinacantan in the 16th century and built a wooden chapel to begin their mission.
 These missionaries left Zinacantán before they were expelled from Mexico by the government in the 17th century.
 They resumed their pastoral work in Zinacantan in 1976.

 An important development in Zinacantán was the construction of the Pan American Highway, which significantly improved the mobility and prosperity of the Zinacanteco population, as it enabled them to easily transport goods to market such as maize and flowers.

+Geography

 Climate

 Köppen-Geiger climate classification system classifies its climate as subtropical highland (Cfb).

+Demographics

+It has 5,575 inhabitants, which represents an average annual increase of 3.7% in the 2010-2020 period based on the 3,921 inhabitants recorded in the previous census.
+It occupies an area of 3,733 km², which determines a density of 1494 inhabitants/km² in 2020.

+In 2010, it was classified as a locality with a high degree of social vulnerability.

+The population of Zinacantán is predominantly literate (19.70% of illiterate people in 2020) with a level of schooling of around 5.5 years.
+96.11% of the population is indigenous.